 - Educate others about the importance of data protection.

 Experts are watching closely to see how this legislation unfolds, especially as the deadline approaches.
-The outcome could reshape how law enforcement interacts with your personal data for years to come.
+The outcome could reshape how law enforcement interacts with your personal data for years to come, amidst a backdrop of increasing scrutiny over government surveillance practices.